technototes/TechnoLib/readme.md

 - Annotation based Telemetry
 - And much much more

-**The goal of this library is stated as follows** The goal of TechnoLib is not only to provide versatile resources that assist in software development and strengthen code structure, but to also abstract out redundancy.
+### The goal of this library is not only to provide versatile resources that assist in software development and strengthen code structure, but to also abstract out redundancy.

 ## Installation